-B.8 Certification [326 IAC 2-7-4(f)] [326 IAC 2-7-6(1)] [326 IAC 2-7-5(3)(C)]
+B.9 Certification [326 IAC 2-7-4(f)][326 IAC 2-7-6(1)][326 IAC 2-7-5(3)(C)]

-- (a) A certification required by this permit meets the requirements of 326 IAC 2-7-6(1) if: - (1) it contains a certification by a "responsible official" as defined by 326 IAC 2-7-1(34), and

-- (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
-One (1) certification may cover multiple forms in one (1) submittal. - (c) A "responsible official" is defined at 326 IAC 2-7-1(34).
+- (a) A certification required by this permit meets the requirements of 326 IAC 2-7-6(1) if: - (1) it contains a certification by a "responsible official" as defined by 326 IAC 2-7-1(35), and - (2) the certification states that, based on information and belief formed after reasonable inquiry, the statements and information in the document are true, accurate, and complete. - (b) The Permittee may use the attached Certification Form, or its equivalent with each submittal requiring certification.
+One (1) certification may cover multiple forms in one (1) submittal. - (c) A "responsible official" is defined at 326 IAC 2-7-1(35).

-B.9 Annual Compliance Certification [326 IAC 2-7-6(5)]
+B.10 Annual Compliance Certification [326 IAC 2-7-6(5)]

 (a) The Permittee shall annually submit a compliance certification report which addresses the status of the source's compliance with the terms and conditions contained in this permit, including emission limitations, standards, or work practices.
-All certifications shall cover the time period from January 1 to December 31 of the previous year, and shall be submitted no later than April 15 of each year to:
+The initial certification shall cover the time period from the date of final permit issuance through December 31 of the same year.
+All subsequent certifications shall cover the time period from January 1 to December 31 of the previous year, and shall be submitted no later than July 1 of each year to:

-Indiana Department of Environmental Management Compliance and Enforcement Branch, Office of Air Quality 100 North Senate Avenue MC 61-53 IGCN 1003 Indianapolis, Indiana 46204-2251 and
+Indiana Department of Environmental Management Compliance and Enforcement Branch, Office of Air Quality 100 North Senate Avenue MC 61-53 IGCN 1003 Indianapolis, Indiana 46204-2251